colinhalexander/module-one-final-project-guidelines-denver-web-82619/Cheers copy/README.md

 When the app loads you are directed to a Welcome Page.
 You can select if you are a New or Returning User.
 The app allows one to rate beers, leave a review of a beer and to save and record their favorite beers.
 The user is also able to get a recommendation for a beer.

+See Cheers_copy/Mod1-Project-Video.mp4 for a video demonstration of the Cheers app.

 # License:

 https://github.com/colinhalexander/Cheers/blob/master/LICENSE.md